digdugdirk a month ago

 This specific example would make much more sense if it could run sandboxed client-side.

-• nilslice 2 days ago
+• nilslice a month ago

 all of the servers deployed to mcp.run[0] are Wasm modules, and can run client side. they run in our cloud too, but you could use mcpx to pull them locally instead.